MaruvkaLab/Lynch_Vaccine/README.md

 ## Folder Structure
 Each repository folder which represent statistical is structured as follows:

+## Analysis Folders
-- <Analysis Folder>: Represents a specific statistical analysis.
+- Each folder represents a specific statistical analysis.
   - <Analysis>.R: The R script for performing the analysis.
-Simply run this script to load the input data and execute the analysis.
+Run this script to load the input data and execute the analysis.
   - A processed data input file for reproducibility.

 ## Reproducibility